 Looking for a church ?

-Check out which community might suit you best.
-Click on the WORSHIP button above.
+Check out which community or events might suit you best.
+Click on the WORSHIP and or EVENTS buttons above.

 - 8am is my Spiritual Home

 Pilgrim 8am is my preferred service of worship.
 For me, the celebration of the Eucharist or Holy Communion every Sunday is the basis of my Christian belief and practice.
 This contemplative service reminds us of Christ's sacrifice for us and his injunction to us to love others as he loved us.

 John and I decided on the 8am service because its peace, serenity and meditative style suited our needs.
 He had been an Anglican and the weekly Eucharist was an integral part of his spiritual life.
 I, as a Congregationalist and then UCA member, had been accustomed to the monthly communion service.
 It was important to attend this central celebration of the church regularly and indeed, membership depended on it.
 I accepted this as part of our belief statement, but always wondered why, if it was so important, we didn't celebrate it more often.

 When John's illness became terminal, the 8am service offered us the Eucharist whenever we could get to church.
 This sort of opportunity becomes very important as we get older and frailer.
 A monthly service missed means a two month or longer wait, far too long.
 Mind you, it means having to getting up early, but it is always worth the effort.
 After John's death, 8am has become even more important to me.